DevelAngel/swayr/README.md

 * `quit-window` displays all windows and quits the selected one.
 * `switch-workspace` displays all workspaces in LRU order and switches to the selected.
+* `switch-workspace-or-window` displays all workspaces and their windows and allows to switch to either a workspace or window.
+* `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
+That's handy especially for less often used commands not bound to a key.

 Swayr is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) (or later).